lyz-code/blue-book/docs/task_workflows.md

 If you're super focused at the end of a Pomodoro cycle, you can skip the task plan update until the end of the iteration.

+To make it easy to follow the pomodoro plan I use a script that:

+* Uses [timer](https://github.com/pando85/timer) to show the countdown.
+* Uses [safeeyes](https://github.com/slgobinath/SafeEyes) to track the eye rests.
+* Asks me to follow the list of steps I've previously defined.

 ## Day plan